kennethlwk/AppiumAndroidTest/README.md

 		ii.
 C:\Users\kenneth\AppData\Local\Android\Sdk\build-tools
 	- Tool
 		i.
 Edit "Path" in System Variable , and add New ii.
 C:\Users\kenneth\AppData\Local\Android\Sdk\tools

 ## Execute the game
 1) To execute the game, please clone the repo to yout local repository
 2) Import the maven project from your local repo to your prefer Java IDE tool, I am recommending to use Eclipse for this.
-3) Start the Android Studio Simulator
+3) Start the Android Studio Simulator, click "Play" button on the Android Simulator whis has the candycrushsaga game installed.
-    - And create a New empty project
-    - Open Device Manage
-    - Click "Create Virtual Devices" button
-    - Select an android "Phone" device from the virtual devices list , and select the Android version software for the virtual device
-	- Click the "Play" button on the created virtual Device
-	- Virtual Device will show up automatically
-4) Start the Appium Server to observe the activties that has been performed on the Android Simulator
+4) Start the Appium Server to observe the activties that has been performed on the Android Simulator.
 5) Finally, start to run the LaunchCandyCrushSagaTest.java on your IDE device and observe the scene changes on the Android Simulator, and also check the live traffic logs on Appium Server to see the request that has been sent to the simulator.

 ## Code Implementation